-As far as years go, 2015 was a good year for humanity; the world signed the Paris agreement – legally capping emmissions, the UK economy had retained its position as one of the fastest growing economies in the developed world and with the deficit on a downward trend, and progress was being made internationally – on European reform, the Middle Eastern peace progress and a ceasefire in Ukraine.
-That, and progress being made on equality, with the United States finally legalising same sex marriage.
+As far as years go, 2015 was a good year for Britain and humanity; the world signed the Paris agreement – legally capping emissions, the UK economy had retained its position as one of the fastest growing economies in the developed world and with the deficit on a downward trend, and progress was being made internationally – on European reform, the Middle Eastern peace progress and a ceasefire in Ukraine.
+That, and progress being made on equality, with the United States finally joining much of the Western world in legalising same sex marriage.

 But fast forward twelve months and all that hard work looks set to unravel.
 Pollsters and pundits have failed to recognise or predict the will of the people in popular votes in many of the Western states and a chasm has opened between the establishment and the people of a size that has never been seen before.
 International organisations are beginning to lose their membership and tensions between countries seem to be on the rise with Russia and NATO deployments in the Baltics.